Commonly known as the ‘Perc Test,’ It’s used to check the absorption rate of a site when choosing a spot for a septic system drain field installation.

 Once a site is selected, dig three holes at different ends of the field, and conduct a perc test.

 Step 2: The width and depth of the holes are usually set by local or state regulatory bodies.
 Dig accordingly

 The sides of the hole need to be roughened to expose the natural surface.
 Remove loose soil from the hole and fill up to 2 inches of it with gravel.

-The hole is filled with at least 12 inches of clear water and kept at that depth for at least four hours to thoroughly saturate the soil in the hole.
-Only saturated soil conditions will produce an accurate measurement of absorption by the soil.
+Step 3: Fill the hole with at least 12 inches of clear water and keep it at that depth for 4 hours* to saturate the soil with water.
+This provides accurate results to the ‘perc test.’

 *Clay soils will require 12 hours of saturation time

 Step 4: Refill the hole to 12 inches in depth, and then the rate of absorption is measured.

 Observe the rate at which the water goes down per minute.
 Record time intervals in minutes against a drop in inches.